picketlink2/picketlink-quickstarts/saml/idp/README.md

-# PicketLink Federation: Service Provider Example #
+# PicketLink Federation: Identity Provider Example #

 This project is an implementation of a PicketLink Identity Provider.